Schiiss/blog/_posts/2025-11-11-databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents.md

 There are some neat MCP integrations to S&P and Nasdaq and there are a few free ones to get started with.
 I will cover the easiest way to explore external MCP shortly.

 You can also more easily discover MCP servers hosted within your environment.
-Agent Bricks makes building agents easier than ever, opening up agent development to a wide variety of personas and enabling ‘citizen developers’ to explore what MCP servers are leverageable today within your Databricks environment.

 Similar to traditional data products, discoverability is an important attribute of them, and I see MCP servers becoming products within your data and AI platform that will start to take on a lifecycle of their own.

 You can now explore MCP servers within your environment in the 'Agents' tab: